albattatDev/BOKI/README.md

 # BOKI

-An Android application built with Java and Gradle.
+An Android expense tracking application with budget management built with Java and Gradle.

 ## Project Information